LorenzoOlearo/blending-diffusion-models/README.md

 - `guidance_scale`: Guidance scale for the diffusion model.
 - `from_timestep`: Exclusive to the `SWITCH` method, controls the timestep at which the __switch__ is performed.
 - `to_timestep`: Exclusive to the `SWITCH` method, controls the timestep at which the synthesis of the image is completed.
-- `TEXTUAL_scale`: Exclusive to the `TEXTUAL` method, controls the ratio of the blending between the two prompts.
+- `TEXTUAL_scale`: The ratio of the first prompt to the second prompt in the blended image.
 - `same_base_latent`: Whether to use the same base latent for all blending methods.